GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The Capabilities Field, Max Aggregate Rate, and Max Channel IDs are the same as in MC_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.

 The AEAD Algorithms List field is in order of preference (most preferred occurring first) using values from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>).
 It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms.
-If the server does send an MC_ANNOUNCE with an unsupported cipher suite, the client SHOULD treat it as a connection error of type PROTOCOL_VIOLATION.
+If the server does send an MC_ANNOUNCE with an unsupported cipher suite, the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR.

 The Hash Algorithms List field is in order of preference (most preferred occurring first) using values from the registry below.
-It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms, or the client SHOULD treat it as a connection error of type PROTOCOL_VIOLATION:
+It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms, or the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR:

  - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>